-Line 10.
-Death benefits, etc.-Enter all claims and benefits accrued and losses incurred (whether or not ascertained) during the year on insurance and annuity contracts.
+Line 9.
+Death benefits, etc. Enter all claims and benefits accrued and losses incurred (whether or not ascertained) during the year on insurance and annuity contracts.

-Losses incurred (whether or not ascertained) includes a reasonable estimate both of losses incurred but not reported and of losses that have been reported, where the amount of the losses cannot be determined by the end of the tax year.
+Losses incurred (whether or not ascertained) includes a reasonable estimate both of losses incurred but not reported and of reported losses, where the amount of the losses cannot be determined by the end of the tax year.
 Losses incurred must be adjusted to take into account recoveries, e.g., for reinsurance, for those losses together with estimates of those recoveries that may be recovered on those losses in future years.

-Note: Section 807(c) provides that the amount of the unpaid losses (other than losses on life insurance contracts) must be the amount of the discounted unpaid losses as defined in section 846.
+Note: Under section 807(c), the amount of unpaid losses (other than losses on life insurance contracts) must be the amount of the discounted unpaid losses under section 846.
 See the instructions for Schedule F, line 2 for more information on the discounting provisions.

-Line 12.
-10% of certain increases in reserves.-If the amount of any item referred to in section 807(c) increases as a result of a change in the basis used to determine that item, then 10% of the increase will be allowed as a deduction in computing LICTI for each of the 10 succeeding tax years.
+Line 11.
+10% of certain increases in reserves.
+If the amount of any item referred to in section 807(c) increases as a result of a change in the basis used to determine that item, then 10% of the increase will be allowed as a deduction in computing LICTI for each of the 10 succeeding tax years.
 See section 807(f)(1).